Hüsker Dü: Musical style and influences

-Legacy
+Legacy and impact

 Hüsker Dü is widely regarded as one of the key bands to emerge from the 1980s American indie scene.
 Music writer Michael Azerrad asserted in his 2001 book Our Band Could Be Your Life that Hüsker Dü was the key link between hardcore punk and the more melodic, diverse music of college rock that emerged.
 Azerrad wrote, "Hüsker Dü played a huge role in convincing the underground that melody and punk rock weren't antithetical."

-The band also set an example by being one of the first bands from the American indie scene to sign to a major record label, which helped establish college rock as "a viable commercial enterprise."
+According to Stephen Thomas Erlewine of AllMusic said the band laid the groundwork for the "roaring punk-pop" that achieved mainstream popularity in the 1990s, explaining, "Not only did they shape the sound of the music, they shaped the way independent bands made the transition to the major labels; they showed other bands that it was possible to record uncompromising music on a major label without losing any integrity or creative control."
+The band helped set a new precedent by being one of the first bands from the American indie scene to sign to a major record label, which helped establish college rock as "a viable commercial enterprise."
+According to Consequence, "the band's near-flawless trifecta of Zen Arcade, New Day Rising, and Flip Your Wig – all recorded between 1984 and 1985 – pretty much penned the sonic script for every guitar rock band that followed in its wake."

 Kim Deal joined Pixies in response to a classified ad placed by Black Francis seeking a female bassist who liked both Peter, Paul and Mary and Hüsker Dü.

-Metallica lead guitarist Kirk Hammett said in VH1's 100 Greatest Artists of Hard Rock that he owned a Hüsker Dü live tape and was impressed by their talent.
-During the same documentary, The Smashing Pumpkins' frontman, Billy Corgan, also praised them for their energy and punk rock attitude.

 Nirvana bassist Krist Novoselic said that Nirvana's musical style was "nothing new; Hüsker Dü did it before us."

+In an interview with Classic Rock Magazine, Goo Goo Dolls frontman John Rzeznik referred to Hüsker Dü as "the most underrated band ever."

-Hüsker Dü influenced the Northern Irish band Therapy?.
-Therapy? covered "Diane" on their 1995 album, Infernal Love.
+Northern Irish alternative rock band Therapy? covered "Diane" on their 1995 album, Infernal Love.
 The song was released as a single.
-Frontman Andy Cairns listed Zen Arcade as his seventh-favorite album of all time.
-In 2013, Minnesota-based cycling company 45NRTH released a fat bike tire named Hüsker Dü in honor of the band.
+Frontman Andy Cairns has cited Hüsker Dü as an influence, and additionally listed Zen Arcade as his seventh-favorite album of all time.